Fort Larned, Kansas – Guarding the Santa Fe Trail

 Fort Larned Ranch

-In January 1880, Senator Plumb, from the Committee on Military Affairs, recommended the passage of a bill to provide for the sale of the reservation to area settlers.
+In January 1880, Senator Plumb, from the Committee on Military Affairs, recommended passing a bill to sell the reservation to area settlers.

 Though the bill did not pass at the time, Congress later approved an act on August 4, 1882, which directed the Secretary of War “to relinquish and turn over to the Department of the Interior, to the public domain, the Fort Larned reservation, to be sold to actual settlers at the appraised price, not more than a quarter-section to any one purchaser.”

-The land and buildings were then sold, and for the next 80 years, the property was privately owned.
-Amazingly, the buildings remained intact, and in August 1964, Fort Larned became a national historic site and a unit of the National Park System.
+The land and buildings were then sold, and the property was privately owned for the next 80 years.
+Remarkably, the buildings remained intact, and in August 1964, Fort Larned became a National Historic Site and a unit of the National Park System.

-The buildings were then extensively restored, and one was turned into a museum and gift shop.
-Unfortunately, the oldest building, the hexagon-shaped blockhouse, had been torn down years ago but was rebuilt in 1988, partly with stones from the original building.
+The buildings were subsequently extensively restored; one of them became a museum and gift shop.
+Unfortunately, the oldest building, the hexagon-shaped blockhouse, was demolished years ago and rebuilt in 1988, partly using stones from the original structure.

-Today, the National Historic Site displays nine restored buildings, including officers’ quarters, barracks, a blacksmith shop, commissary, and more, and is one of the best examples of Indian Wars period forts.
-Many of the buildings include period furnishings, and the Visitor Center includes a museum, introductory slide show, library, restrooms, and a gift shop.
+Today, the National Historic Site displays nine restored buildings, including officers’ quarters, barracks, a blacksmith shop, a commissary, and more.
+It is one of the best examples of forts from the Indian Wars period.
+Many of the buildings feature period furnishings, and the Visitor Center includes a museum, an introductory slide show, a library, restrooms, and a gift shop.
 A nature trail still provides views of wagon ruts left in the ground by the many pioneers who traveled the Santa Fe Trail.

 Fort Larned is located six miles west of Larned, Kansas, on Highway 156.